aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 OpenSearch allows "piping" the results of one aggregation into the different one to achieve more granular analysis through an intermediate step.

 To demonstrate an example of pipeline aggregations, we'll look at the moving average of number of recipes added throughout the years.
-With the help of what we've learned so far and a couple of new tools we can do the following:
+With the help of what we learned so far and a couple of new tools we can do the following:

 1. Create a date histogram to divide documents across years (we name it `date_histogram`)
 2. Create a metric aggregation to count documents added per year (we name it `new_recipes`)